imt-mobisyst/pkg-multibot/README.md

 - its **port**
 - its **ID**
 > [!NOTE]
-> This solution is similar to the *"multi-master"* solution that existed in ROS1, as we're using ip addresses to connect
+> This solution is similar to the *"multi-master"* solution that existed in ROS1, as we're using IP addresses to connect
 > multiple robots

 In our multi-robot scenario, we could use this Discovery server to isolate nodes running on the robot, by connecting them to a DDS